KellanM/OpenAI-Api-Unreal/README.md

 ## Install

-1. Download the Plugin
+1. Download the Plug-in
 2. Navigate to your project's root directory.
 Create a new folder named `Plugins` (Skip this step if one already exists.)
 ![](https://i.imgur.com/7mYEjNN.png)
-3. Extract the `OpenAIAPI plugin` into your project's `Plugins` folder
+3. Extract the `OpenAIAPI` plug-in into your project's `Plugins` folder
 4. Open your `.uproject`
-5. From within the editor, navigate to `Edit` -> `Plugins`
+5. From within the editor, navigate to `Edit > Plugins`
 ![](https://i.imgur.com/IMLpdIP.png)
-6. Confirm the `OpenAIAPI` plugin is enabled
+6. Confirm the `OpenAIAPI` plug-in is enabled
 ![](https://i.imgur.com/XyHq9UE.png)

 # Types of Authentication